w3f/polkadot-wiki/docs/general/getting-started.md

 ## Why Polkadot?

-Back in the early 2000's, when the internet was gaining popularity for the first time, the internet featured read-only, static, basic webpages.
+Back in the early 2000's, when the internet was gaining popularity for the first time, the internet featured read-only, static, basic web pages.
 The online connected world at the time was only the beginning of virtual data, identities, and more.
 The internet during this time was also called the Web 1.0.

 As social media platforms and online businesses began to emerge, the internet transformed into the Web 2.0.
-This upgraded internet, which we still use today, features dynamic, interactive webpages, where users can read and write information plus publish their own for others to see.
+This upgraded internet, which we still use today, features dynamic, interactive web pages, where users can read and write information plus publish their own for others to see.
 However, this version of the web comes with downsides, dealing with data control, privacy issues, and trust.
 This is where the Web 3.0 comes into the picture.